Exerpts from the publication:

 A basic aspect of the concept of energy in Asia, Mietek learned, was

 prana.
-It is seen as the function that underlies the life process
+It is seen as the function that underlies the life process-involving

-— involving the dynamics of the personalized interaction upon which
+the dynamics of the personalized interaction upon which the laying-on

-the laying-on of hands is based.
-The word prana derives from the Sanskrit
+of hands is based.
+The word prana derives from the Sanskrit pra ("forth")

-refers to purely physical inhalation and exhalation through breathing.
+physical inhalation and exhalation through breathing.
+Prana is said

-Prana is said to be solar in origin and linked with what Western medicine
+to be solar in origin and linked with what Western medicine terms

-terms the oxygen molecule.
-Conductors of prana are the breath, blood
+the oxygen molecule.
+Conductors of prana are the breath, blood flow,

-flow, and the nervous system.
-Projected prana follows a biological
+and the nervous system.
+Projected prana follows a biological path

 A patient's hemoglobin provides a physiological index to bio-energy